jestjs/jest/docs/en/CLI.md

 Alias: `-i`.
 Run all tests serially in the current process, rather than creating a worker pool of child processes that run tests.
 This can be useful for debugging.

+### `--setupFiles=<file>`

+The path to a module that runs some code to configure or set up the testing environment before each test.
+The option can be used multiple times to run more than one file in sequence.
+Since every test runs in its own environment, these scripts will be executed in the testing environment immediately before executing the test code itself.

 ### `--setupTestFrameworkScriptFile=<file>`

 The path to a module that runs some code to configure or set up the testing framework before each test.
 Beware that files imported by the setup script will not be mocked during testing.